JoelPaterno/JoelPaterno/README.md

 # Hi there 👋, My name is Joel Paterno

+I'm a Full Stack Developer from Melbourne, Australia.
 I build beautiful, scalable, secure, web applications from the ground up.

 ## 💫 Liitle Bit More About Me
 <p>🔭 I'm currently working on Chess JS</p>